Earn up to £15 as a free bonus to spend online or in store when you spread the costs and save with the Asda School Shop Savings Card.

 Spending your savings (and bonus)

-The bonus date is in July which gives you time to buy new school uniform ahead of the September term.
+The bonus will be added to your card by 8 am on 9th August 2021, which gives you time to buy a new school uniform ahead of the September term.

 To make sure you get the bonus, you need to have made a transaction (either spending or saving) within 12 months before the bonus day.
-You also need to have enough saved to qualify for a bonus.
+You also need to have saved at least £30 to qualify for a bonus.
+The bonus cut off date is 5pm on 8th Aught 2021.

 When it comes to spending the money, you can use the card’s balance to purchase items in full or part payment.